preparing your quilt

 - Hint: The squarer your flimsy, the better the finished quilt.

 - A wavy border is the most common problem longarmers face.
 I guarantee that if you use the “Slap and Sew” method, you will have wavy borders, resulting in a quilt that will not hang or lay flat.
 Depending on how much excess fabric is in the border, it may be necessary to pleat or tuck the fabric.
 If you make a habit of using the “Measure and Sew” method, you will be much happier with the finished quilt.
 Here is a great tutorial showing the difference between the two methods: Quilt Borders Tutorial – Understanding the Why – From My Carolina Home

 - Stay stitch around the outside edge to keep seams from unravelling and to lessen stretching from handling.
 Keep the stay stitching 1/8” from the edge to ensure it will be hidden with the binding.

 - Iron your finished flimsy thoroughly, ensuring all the seams are flat and pressed in the proper directions.

 - Trim loose threads, especially any dark threads that will show through light, neighbouring fabrics.
 Hint: To minimize fraying, it helps to starch your fabrics before cutting.

 - Embellishments (buttons, charms, pins, etc.) must be sewn on after the quilting is complete.

-- Scalloped edges – do not cut the scallops until the flimsy is quilted.
+- Scalloped edges – if your scallops are being cut into the fabric (rather than a quilt pattern such as a double wedding ring), do not cut the scallops until the flimsy is quilted.
 Mark the cut lines clearly for custom quilting, so I know where to quilt (marking is not required for edge to edge).